Financial Echo: Another Binary Option Scam on Repeat

 Quick Summary of Financial Echo

-Rating: 1 out of 5.
-So bad it deserves zero!
+Rating: 1 So bad it deserves zero!

-Pros: This Binary Options scam has very little going for it barring a pretty lady in the video!
+The Good: This Binary Options scam has very little going for it barring a pretty lady in the video!

-Cons: It's all lies: the pretty lady is an actress, her words fed to her by a script and none of it holds up in the harsh light of day!
+The Bad: It's all lies: the pretty lady is an actress, her words fed to her by a script and none of it holds up in the harsh light of day!

-Our Recommendation: If something lies to you from the get go, do you really think you can make a sustainable business from it?
+The Bottom Line: If something lies to you from the get go, do you really think you can make a sustainable business from it?
 If you want a way to build a real business, read my top recommendation.

 I recently reviewed a Binary Options scam that involved a fake news report, and I have just come across yet another Binary Options system that is using the journalistic approach to try and provide itself some legitimacy.